This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 We get it.
 During our initial meal in Greece, we were so excited by the local food that we wanted to order an entire restaurant menu until sanity and our belts reigned us in.
 Luckily, we had over a month to eat lots of Greek food and discover the country’s best dishes.

 By the end of our trip, we compiled a list of our favorite Greek foods.
-As you start your own culinary journey in Greece, we recommend you start with the following Greek dishes:
+As you start your own culinary journey in Greece, we recommend you start with the following traditional Greek dishes:

 Visiting Greece without eating souvlaki is like visiting London and not eating fish and chips.